chloebessiere/kmerator/README.md

 ## Dependencies :

-- Kmerator is a julia script : Julia => v0.5 (https://julialang.org/downloads/).
+- Kmerator is a julia script : Julia => v1.1 (https://julialang.org/downloads/).
-- kmerator ask to install missing packages automatically so it is no need to install ParallelDataTransfer, ArgParse, FastaIO, JSON and HTTP.
+- kmerator ask to install missing packages automatically so you may not install Distributed, ParallelDataTransfer, ArgParse, FastaIO, JSON and HTTP packages.
 - Jellyfish 2.0